 Congratulations, now you are ready to design your equipment to the standards.

-Once all this is done, you’re happy with the pretesting and you’ve got Alpha product development completed and you have samples to take to the lab…At this point you know with certainty the product is ready for evaluation.
-You know it’s ready.
-You know when it’s taken to the lab that it will pass.
+Now with all of this is done, you’re happy with the pretesting, you’ve got Alpha product development completed and you have samples to take to the lab, you are ready.
+At this point, you know with certainty the product is ready for evaluation and when it’s taken to the lab, it will pass.

 You will receive your listing and labeling, and it’s ready…it’s your time to celebrate.

-So if you like the idea of this process and how to get your product to market more reliably and you need a proven and tested path to conformance, contact us please.
+So if you like the idea of this process and how to get your product to market more reliably and you need a proven and tested path to conformance, contact us.
 If not us, please get someone else involved.
 It is going to make your life so much better.
 You’ll be able to hit those timelines and deliverables for your team with confidence and by spending a little bit of money up front, your results are going to be way better.

 Please be sure to like and subscribe to get notifications of the next videos in this training.
 And if you have questions about getting your product to market please get into touch with us here at High Tech Design Safety. https://hightechdesignsafety.com/